acdh-oeaw/graphviewer/docs/userdocs.rst

 Interaction
 -----------

-Following data sets are distinguished wrt user interaction:
+Following data sets are distinguished with respect to the user interaction:

 all data
    the full graph with all profiles, components, elements and data categories and links between them.

-   Currently this amounts to roughly 2.000 nodes and 3.000 links
+   Currently this amounts to roughly 4.600 nodes and 7.500 links.

 selected nodes
-   nodes explicitely selected by the user (see below how to `select nodes`_)
+   nodes explicitely selected by the user (see below how to `select nodes`_).

 data to show
    the subset of data that shall be displayed.